Steven Schick, Music Director

 1973 - Present

 David Chase is a graduate of Ohio State University, where he sang in a performance of Stravinksy's Symphony of Psalms conducted by the composer.
 Chase received his D.M.A. from the University of Michigan and served as conductor of the Grand Rapids Symphonic Choir while living in Ann Arbor.
-Since 1973 he has been a member of the music faculty of Palomar College in San Marcos, where he teaches music theory and history and conducts.
+From 1973-2013, he was a member of the music faculty of Palomar College in San Marcos, where he taught music theory and history and conducted.
 Chase has performed as a member of the Robert Shaw Festival Chamber Chorus in Souillac, France, and at Carnegie Hall, and has been a fellow of the Melodious Accord Fellowship with Alice Parker in New York City.

 Chase's tenure with the LJSC has taken the chorus far outside the established choral repertory, presenting music that ranges from Broadway tunes to music of early American composers to programs of Latina American choral works.
 In 2000, under the auspices of America Cantat (Alberto Grau and Maria Guinand), he conducted choral workshops in Puerto Ordaz and Merida, Venezuela.
 Perhaps Chase's most dramatic achievement has been the series of tours that have given the LJSC an international reputation.
 He has led members of the chorus on tours to France, Germany, Italy, Austria, Britich Columbia, the Czech Republic, Poland, Mexico, and - most striking of all - to the Kingdom of Bhutan, where the LJSC became the first Western ensemble ever to perform in that remote Himalayan nation.